 - The California Arts Council's Research and Reports page has links to many publications, including the Creative Vitality Index.

 - Americans for the Arts has a huge Research section if you're looking for a specific topic.

 You can also look at your own organization's impact on the community and keep that information handy.
-I heard John Gallogly of Theatre West give great public testimony in front of City Council that outlined the economic impact of one performance in his theatre.
+John Gallogly of Theatre West gave great public testimony in front of City Council that outlined the economic impact of one performance in his theatre.
 He'd asked restaurants and other vendors around Theatre West about how much of a bump in business they saw on show nights, and used that information to connect arts organizations with economic impact on local businesses.
 If you work for a nonprofit, you may have already put some information about your community impact into your California Cultural Data Project profile, including number of people served, number of free performances, etc. This all becomes great fodder for a conversation about not only your organization's community impact, but the contributions of artists and arts organizations Countywide.

 Great places to get the word out:

 - Dinner parties & happy hours.
 When people hear I work with a local theatre, they often say something like “I didn’t think there was any theatre in L.A.”
 So I get to say, “Actually, there’s an amazing theatre community with lots of interesting new work.
 There are more small theatres here than in New York.
 Tickets can be really affordable, too—you can get $10 ones at LAStageTix.com.”

 - Outside of Los Angeles.
 We all need to become publicists for the vibrant, diverse cultural life of LA.
 On a plane?
 Visiting relatives?
 “It’s a great city for arts and culture.
 There are actually more than three thousand arts and cultural organizations in the county.”